janeshim14/news-headlines-trend-analysis/README.md

 ## Data Availability
 Due to copyright restrictions, the full headline dataset cannot be shared publicly.
-The full dataset may be made available upon reasonable request for **non-commercial academic research purposes only**.
+The full dataset may be made available upon request for **non-commercial academic research purposes only**.